Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Graph State Distribution Algorithm

-Calculating the optimal number of time steps taken to distribute a graph state and the corresponding $\mathcal{SC}_{sys}$ appears to be a hard problem in general, but we observe some common characteristics of entanglement distribution using subgraph complementations.
-There is often a trade-off between $t(\overline{k})$ and $\mathbb{c}_2(G)$, for some $\mathcal{SC}_{sys}$, such that their product $T(G,\mathcal{SC}_{sys}) = O(n)$ for structured or common classes of graphs.
-Intuitively, if larger subgraphs are complemented at each step, then fewer steps are needed to build an arbitrary structured graph, and vice-versa.
-We also note that greedy vertex cover algorithms provide good constant factor approximations for $\mathcal{SC}_{sys}$ w.r.t. $\mathbb{c}_2(G)$ \cite{Buchanan2021SubgraphComp}, and hence also $T(G,\mathcal{SC}_{sys})$.
-Table \ref{cost} lists the asymptotic costs for several relevant classes of graphs.
+Calculating the minimum number of time steps taken to distribute a graph state and the corresponding $\mathcal{SC}_{sys}$ appears to be a hard problem in general, but we observe some common characteristics of entanglement distribution using subgraph complementations.
+There is often a trade-off between $t(\overline{k})$ and $\mathbb{c}_2(G)$, for some $\mathcal{SC}_{sys}$, such that their product $T(G,\mathcal{SC}_{sys}) = O(n)$ for structured or common classes of graphs as we show in Table 1.
+Intuitively, if larger subgraphs are complemented at each SC operation step, then fewer total steps are needed to build an arbitrary structured graph, and vice-versa.
+From Theorem IV.1, we define $SC_{min}^G$ to be the minimal size $SC_{sys}$ corresponding to $G$, i.e. $\mathbb{c}_2(G)$, and claim that it describes a near optimal sequence of subgraph complementations to distribute $\ket{G}$.
+We note that greedy algorithms based on vertex covers provide good constructive constant factor approximations for $SC_{min}^G$ \cite{Buchanan2021SubgraphComp}, and hence also for minimizing $T(G,\mathcal{SC}_{sys})$.
+Table \ref{cost} lists the asymptotic costs for several relevant classes of graphs. {Note that sparse graphs (graphs with $O(n)$ edges) always have $T(G,\mathcal{SC}_{sys})=O(n)$ since each edge can be added one at a time.
+Whereas this is not provably true for dense graphs (graphs with $\omega(n)$ edges) in general, we list some relevant examples where we also obtain a linear bound.}